-An endoscope is placed through your nose to allow visualization of the throat.
-You are then able to practice swallowing exercises, maneuvers and strategies with an increased awareness of your targeted outcomes.
+Endoscopic Biofeedback: An endoscope is inserted through the nose to allow visualization of the throat.
+Patients then practice swallowing exercises and eating/drinking while watching the real-time performance and outcomes.

-Learn about the pediatric feeding and swallowing therapies available at Brenner Children's Hospital.
+Learn about the pediatric feeding and swallowing therapies available at Brenner Children's.